The Ultimate Guide to Spray Paint Glassware

 Problems with Spray Painting Glass

 Glassware is probably the most difficult material to spray paint.
 Because of its smooth surface, you are more likely to have runs, drips, or peeling.
-Glass’ slick surface doesn’t give the paint much to grab and hold onto.
-Therefore, the paint accumulates easily onto itself and causes cracks, drips and runs.
+Glass’s slick surface doesn’t give the paint much to grab and hold onto.
+Therefore, the paint accumulates easily onto itself and causes cracks, drips, and runs.